It is safe to shut down a replication source server and restart

 if that fails.
 The default is to retry every 60 seconds.
 This

 may be changed with the

-network connectivity outages.
-However, the replica notices the
+with network connectivity outages.
+However, the replica notices

-network outage only after receiving no data from the source for
+the network outage only after receiving no data from the source

-your outages are short, you may want to decrease the value of
+seconds.
+If your outages are short, you may want to decrease the

 An unclean shutdown (for example, a crash) on the source side